Windows 11 Update KB5063878: Users Report Serious SSD Issues

 Tests carried out on more than 20 storage models show inconsistent results, making it hard to pinpoint the cause:

-• Higher risk: SSDs with Phison controllers and no DRAM cache seem to be the most vulnerable.
+Overall, SSDs with Phison NAND controllers seem to be the most sensitive, while other brands remain stable.

 This suggests that the bug may interact differently depending on the controller architecture.